-Community-based Health Planning and Services — healthcare delivery strategy expanded under Ghana's Free Primary Healthcare initiative to strengthen community health systems.
+Community-based Health Planning and Services — healthcare delivery strategy at local level, central to Ghana's Free Primary Healthcare programme expansion.

 The Ghana Health Service has outlined four priority areas for the success of the government's Free Primary Healthcare programme: strengthening community health systems, investing in health workers, digital innovation, and sustainable financing.
 Deputy Director-General Dr. Caroline Reindorf Amissah said implementation success will depend on practical execution at the community level, with particular emphasis on expanding the Community-based Health Planning and Services strategy and collaboration between health facilities and local communities.